sergei-mironov/litrepl/paper/md/paper.md

 programming language.
 A comprehensive solution to the software deployment problem operates at the entire operating system level.

-Following [@Vallet2022], we suggest changing the focus of human-computer interaction towards simplicity and transparency.
-We saw an opportunity to implement a tool that would offer REPL-style editing, be compatible with existing code editors and text formats, thus maintaining familiar editing practices, contain only a few hidden state variables, and have a significantly smaller codebase.
+Following [@Vallet2022], we propose shifting human-computer interaction towards simplicity and transparency by introducing *Litrepl*.
+This tool offers REPL-style editing, integrates with existing editors and text formats, and minimizes hidden state variables, all while maintaining a compact codebase.

-We introduce *Litrepl*, a text processor that employs the following approaches: first, utilizing straightforward bidirectional text streams for inter-process communication with language interpreters to evaluate code; second, advocating for the reuse of existing text document formats.
-In both the Markdown and LaTeX evaluators we have implemented, simplified parsers are used to distinguish code and result sections from the rest of the document.
-As of now, we support Python and Shell interpreter families, as well as a custom large language model communication interpreter.
-Finally, we strive to leverage POSIX [@POSIX2024] operating system facilities as much as possible.
+Litrepl uses bidirectional text streams for inter-process communication with language interpreters and supports existing text formats like Markdown and LaTeX through simplified parsers.
+It currently supports Python, Shell, and a custom large language model interpreter, aiming to utilize POSIX [@POSIX2024] system features extensively.

 # How it works